Useful phone numbers Turkey, apps & more

 Every mahalle (neighbourhood), village, kasabağa, town and city in Turkey has weekly outdoor markets called pazar.
 They sprawl over any number of streets and sell the freshest produce at the lowest prices.
 They’re a great place to practice your Turkish and people watch.
 The Turkish government has created an easy to use website listing weekly markets throughout the country.
 Choose your Il (Istanbul, Muğla etc), then your Ilçe (Kadıköy, Fethiye, etc) and select tümü (all) for tür (type).
 Click on the red Pazar Yeri Bul button and find the market closest to you on the list that comes up.

-If you’re new to Istanbul or have a friend moving over and are feeling anxious, this post about safety in Turkey might help.
-Buying a copy of Turkey Culture Smart will also help smooth the way.
+As well as knowing all the useful phone numbers Turkey, this general post about safety in Turkey might help.
+If you or a friend have moved here and are feeling anxious and overwhelmed, the Turkey Culture Smart book will help smooth your way.
 It’s full of invaluable advice from a long term resident in Turkey.
 Have a look at my review for more information.

-Finally, buy one of my four books to read yourself or gift to a friend to discover more of the everyday extraordinary of life in modern Istanbul and beyond.
-You can buy them direct from me in Istanbul by getting touch via the ‘contact me’ page or online here.
+Lastly, learn more about Istanbul and Turkish culture, what it’s like to live here, and how to visit lesser known part of Istanbul in my books.
+Buy one to read yourself or gift to a friend to discover more of the everyday extraordinary of life in modern Istanbul and beyond.
+You can buy them direct from me in Istanbul by getting touch via the ‘contact me’ page, at Mephisto, Homer and Minoa bookstores in Istanbul or online here.

 Many thanks Nancy admin